-HENÅ10301U English in a Flash: Reading and Writing Short-Short Texts in English
+HENÅ10301U English in a Flash: Creative Writing of Short-Short Texts

 This course combines literary studies, creative writing and advanced English language practice.
 You will be introduced to one of the most popular contemporary literary genres: the short-short.
 We will read selected examples of its three forms: flash fiction, prose poem and brief essays in order to observe how such very short texts (from 750 to 6 words) use language to suggest larger narratives.
 We will read as writers, that is, we will treat short-shorts as our master texts.
 To understand better their literary and linguistic qualities (for example, their use of scene and summary, voice, figures of speech), we will explore the connection between good reading and good writing.
 We will write our own shorts to experiment with various writing styles in English.